What should I include in my video walkthrough?

 Do I need to describe the test in the Additional Notes section in addition to sharing a video?

 No, you only need to submit the video walkthrough.
 If you forgot a step, or want to clarify something, or provide supplemental information, use the Additional Notes field to share clarifying information for the test writers.
 There is no need to create a video walkthrough and describe the test in detail in writing.

 Do I need to narrate the videos, or is simply showing what to click on enough?

 Narrating is necessary for the test writers to understand what you want to be verified during a test.

 How do the tests get written?

-Your video walkthroughs are reviewed for clarity, written by trained test writers, run and optimized to pass on a platform of your choosing, and returned to you.
+Your video walkthroughs are used as instructions for trained test writers to create, run, and optimized to pass on a platform of your choosing, and returned to you.

-If at any point the tests are blocked due to environment issues, missing data, a bug, etc, you will need to unblock the test for the test writers to continue.
+If at any point the tests are blocked due to environmental issues, missing data, a bug, etc, you will need to unblock the test for the test writers to continue.